coreyp93/SerenTheme-MyKodiBuild/README.md

 # SerenTheme-MyKodiBuild
-A Theme For Seren + Auramod skin users  , with ClearArt, icons for Resolution , and combined window look
+A Theme For Seren
+* Designed to work with Auramod skin
+* ClearArt
+* icons for Resolution